Introduction

 Who do we disclose your personal information to?

-The nature of the services provided by Justice Connect means that it is often necessary for us to disclose your personal information to other parties.
-We will ordinarily let you know who we will disclose your personal information to when we collect the information from you (unless there are practical reasons for not informing you).
+The nature of the services provided by us means that it is often necessary for us to disclose your personal information to third parties.
+We will usually let you know who we will disclose your personal information to when we collect the personal information from you (unless there are practical reasons for not informing you).

-Common third parties we might need to disclose your personal information to include:
+Typical third parties we might need to disclose personal information or sensitive information to include:

 • the legal providers that give legal assistance to our clients

-• other community legal service providers (for file audit purposes)
+• other community legal service providers when referring you to the provider (with your consent) or for file review and audit purposes

 • financial institutions for payment processing

-• referees whose details are provided to us by job applicants
+• referees whose details are provided to us by job applicant

 • our contracted service providers which include:

-• external business advisers (such as recruitment advisors, auditors and lawyers)
+‒ external business advisers (such as consultants supporting our business, recruitment advisors, auditors and lawyers)

-• A court (for obtaining copies of documents relevant to your matter)
+• a court or tribunal (for obtaining copies of documents relevant to your matter)

 Cross border disclosures